ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 To combine the functionality of individual song-based playlist generators with a focus on making content based recommendations, I created a web app, [Mix Retriever](http://www.mixretriever.com/), that builds a hip-hop playlist of songs with similar lyrical meaning and mood around a song specified by the user.

+How de we get from a single song to a playlist of similar songs?

+## Data Collection and Storage

+I started with

-## How is the Playlist Made?
+## Making the Playlist

-Lorem Ipsum.

 ## Project Source